 Age, illness or death of spouse

-The income exemption for age, illness or death of a spouse is for –property owners whose gross farm income in the previous income tax year was greater than zero and less than $7,000 due to the age, illness or injury of the owner or their spouse, or the death of the owner's spouse.
-To be eligible for this exemption, you must meet the following criteria:
+The income exemption for age, illness or death of a spouse is for property owners only.
+Thegross farming income in the previous income tax year must have been greater than zero and less than $7,000 due to the age, illness or injury of the owner or their spouse, or the death of the owner's spouse.
+You will need to explain on the eligibility application why your annual gross farming income was less than $7,000 and when you expect to reach $7,000 annually.

-• You or your spouse must own the property and operate the farm business.
+- You or your spouse must own the property and operate the farm business.